-The Corporation classified its financial assets into the following categories: financial assets at amortized cost, FVOCI, or FVTPL.
+The Corporation classifies its financial assets into the following categories: financial assets at amortized cost, FVOCI, or FVTPL.
 Marketable securities have been designated as FVTPL.
 Internal reporting and performance measurement of these investments are on a fair value basis and are based on prices as quoted in an active public marketplace.
 Amounts receivable and the investment portfolio are classified as amortized cost with some related investments at FVTPL.

-The Corporation classifies its financial liabilities at amortized cost.
+The Corporation classifies its financial assets and liabilities as follows: